macewanCS/Nodepad--/spec/spec.md

 #How a User Navigates the Site

-A user will be able to click the links at the top of the page to browse between the different screens on the site.
+A user will be able to click the links in the header of the page to browse between the different screens on the site.

 A user will also be able to navigate the site from the footer.